 - Wire (optional)

-Next, take the 2 leaves (or 3 if you prefer) and glue each leaf on one side of the stem at the base.
+Next, take the two leaves (or three if you prefer) and glue each leaf on one side of the stem at the base.
 Fold each leaf out so that you create a base to add glue to in order to adhere it to the top of the pumpkin.

 The mini pumpkin is all finished!
 Enjoy!